saeednobakht/Asterisk-Call-Recording-Reports-System/README.md

   <a href="#"><img width="200" src="https://res.cloudinary.com/dhxnzsffg/image/upload/v1726623325/img/2024-09/p79vjhwyxupstxkeobp9.png" alt="FreePBX"></a>
 </p>
 <br />

 > **Disclaimer:** This project is only for personal usage and communication, please do not sell this script
+> **Disclaimer:** This project is only for personal usage and communication, please do not sell this script